 From the Heart of the Mother: Worship of the Divine as Mother leads us to the spiritual heart.
 Reaching out to Her love she teaches us that Her Love has always been residing within the space of our infinite heart.
 This practice is found throughout history in many cultures with devotion to the divine feminine.
 She teaches that a loving force is behind and within all reality and carries us.
 Our ultimate home resides inside our heart.
 There is nowhere to go and all wisdom is present within.

 From Hindu perspective: Hindu philosophy and Advaita, considers the heart the seat or center of consciousness, a temple, and that by meditating on this center, one becomes united with the higher or divine Self, God inside.
 It is not the physical heart but the spiritual heart.
+It is the great I Am that the sages refer to.
 It is referred to as Samadhi Pada or Hridaya.
 This is the core of our being, our deepest true nature, the seat of our soul.
 Bhagavad Gita: Brahman (the Supreme reality, the Absolute) and Atman (Self, soul, spirit) are identical.
 The internal world is characterised by bliss and the cessation of mental activity.
 This was the work of the teacher Ramana Maharshi and his teachings of Self-enquiry and non dualism.

 From Buddhist perspective: The Kargyupa School of Tibetan Buddhist philosophy speaks about Mahamudra, the Great Seal.
 This is the experience of bliss and emptiness.
 "We are of the same luminous essence as everything in nature."
 Here they are experiencing their Buddha nature, the pure mind in it's natural state; at peace, awakened and divine.